 Welcome to Schrader's Little Cooperstown.
 This is the largest private autographed baseball collection in the world.

 One ball I call "Priceless" was generated when in 1939 they opened the Baseball Hall of Fame.
-There was 26 members inducted however only
+There were 26 members inducted however only

 eleven were alive and there.
 I have a baseball signed by all eleven along with a original ticket which admits one to the opening June 12th, 1939.

 The price was $1.65 Section 8, Row K, number 16.

 I have a dual autographed ball by Joe DiMaggio and Maryilyn Monroe.
 How about a 1927 New York Yankees team autographed ball along with a 1927